 The slightly larger Pursue model (just under 14′ in total length) allows for some additional options like a slide-out kitchen, onboard freshwater system, or a propane furnace, among others.

-The Discover model has a standard roadside tip-out and can be upgraded with an additional curbside tip-out, making this lightweight rig capable of comfortably sleeping 4-6 adults, depending on the number of tip-outs.
+The Discover model has a standard roadside tip-out and can be upgraded with an additional curbside tip-out, making this lightweight rig capable of comfortably sleeping between 4 and 6 adults.
+Equally astounding is that the Discover model is designed to carry a side-by-side vehicle!

 The Flyer’s Discover model, shown here with two tip-outs, is a toy hauler capable of carrying a side-by-side!
 (Photo source: inTech RV)